-As I think about the interests, studies, work and projects that have filled my life up to this point I find them inextricably connected to my expression of rhythm and sound.
+As I think about the interests, studies, work and projects that have filled my life up to this point I find them inextricably connected to my expression of rhythm.

 From a very early age when I began beating along to the Top 40 and the likes of Elvis Costello and The Police, through years of performing, touring, recording and then on to teaching and leading workshops, the use of rhythm has always been fundamental to my purpose and happiness.

 Upon discovering the connection between rhythm, sound, vibration, resonance and energy, my interest in drumming and rhythm began to expand from purely a means to create music to a way to directly connect with my own inner pulse; my own true soul rhythm.

 I started to play purely for the joy and benefit of feeling the rhythms come through me.
 I’m not saying that this experience was entirely unfamiliar but I had never set the intention to simply practice ‘being through drumming’.